natnael6825/Goole_Scraper/README.md

 # Puppeteer Google Search Scraper

-This project uses Puppeteer to automate a Google search, scrape the content from the search results, and save the content into a file named after the search query.
+This project uses Puppeteer to automate a Google search, scrape the content from the search results, and save the content into files named after the search queries from a CSV file.

 ## Prerequisites